Compute rainwater accumulation on a height grid

-You are given an m x n 2D integer grid elevation, where elevation[r][c] is the terrain height at cell (r, c).
+You are given an `m x n` 2D integer grid `elevation`, where `elevation[r][c]` is the terrain height at cell `(r, c)`.

 Assume **1 unit** of rain falls on **each cell** (uniformly).
 Water from a cell flows **downhill** by repeatedly moving to a neighboring cell with **strictly lower** elevation until it reaches a **local minimum** (a cell that has no strictly lower neighbor).

-Return an m x n integer grid accum where:
+Return an `m x n` integer grid `accum` where:

-(since they do not collect water permanently).
+- All non-sink cells should have `0` in `accum` (since they do not collect water permanently).

 **Input**